OS-Sketch/www.os-sketch.com/docs/index.md

 -**Policies:** Policies are ways to choose which activities to perform.
 They are algorithms for making scheduling decisions, and refers to what needs to be done (i.e. activities to perform).

 - **Mechanisms:** Mechanisms are a very important process tool, they are used to send processes to and from the scheduler and the CPU.
-It is also the technique for enacting policy decisions.
+In relation to mechanisms, it is also the technique for enacting policy decisions, and refers to how to do it (i.e. implementation to enforce policy).

 - **Segmentation:** Segmentation is splitting up the static data into different sections in the memory.
 The RAM uses segmentation the most.